|Florida Marine Surveyors|

 It is often a good idea to have a Bottom Inspection Survey performed every time you haul the boat for painting or maintenance.
 This is an inexpensive way to avoid hauling it again for an Insurance Survey when it is inconvenient to do so.
 With a good bottom inspection and your maintenance receipts, most underwriters will approve an in-the-water survey saving you the hauling expenses.

-Jim Kelly is also a certified diver and can inspect the bottom while the vessel is afloat.
+We have certified divers we regularly use who can inspect the bottom while the vessel is afloat.
 Some underwriters have accepted this inspection in lieu of a hauled survey.

 MOISTURE CONTENT ANALYSIS: